 Ausgrid is engaging Taihan and Garde as the design and construct contractor for the project.
 Pre-construction activities are expected to start from mid-November 2018 and will involve small excavations along the cable route to locate existing underground utility services and assess ground conditions.
 Construction work to install the cable and conduits is expected to start from mid-January 2019 and will take about nine months.
 Work to retire the existing 132,000 volt cables between our substations in Waterloo and Randwick will begin in late 2019 and extend into 2020.

 Ausgrid will keep residents, businesses and other stakeholders updated as the project progresses.

 Under the Environmental Planning and Assessment Act 1979, Ausgrid is the nominated determining authority for assessing and approving works for the Kingsford to Randwick cable project.

 As part of this process, an environmental assessment (known as a Review of Environmental Factors or REF) has been prepared.
 The REF assesses the potential environmental impacts associated with the construction and operation of the new cables and will include a range of specialist studies and feedback from the community, councils and other authorities.

-We will continue to engage with the community and stakeholders during each stage of the project.
+We will continue to engage with the community and stakeholders during construction.
 Ausgrid welcomes questions or comments about the project at any time (see project contacts top right).
-Community feedback assists us to identify potential issues and address them in our construction plans to minimise impacts.
+Community feedback assists us to identify potential issues and address them in our construction plans to minimise impacts

-This project would involve installing the new 132,000 volt cable and spare conduits through streets in Randwick and Kingsford.
-Retiring the existing cables between our substations in Waterloo and Randwick would involve some work at various locations along that cable route and at the substations themselves.
+This project will involve installing the a new 132,000 volt cable and spare conduits through streets in Randwick and Kingsford.
+Retiring the existing cables between our substations in Waterloo and Randwick will involve some work at various locations along that cable route and at the substations themselves.

-As with any construction work, there would be some noise and dust, and temporary traffic, access and parking disruptions, but we would make every effort to keep these to a minimum.
+As with any construction work, there will be some noise and dust, and temporary traffic, access and parking disruptions, but we will make every effort to keep these to a minimum.